hiphapa/blogs.snap-ci.com/_posts/2015-04-14-continuous-delivery-is-a-journey.md

 ---
 layout: post
-title:  "Continuous Delivery is Not a Destination"
+title:  "Continuous Delivery is not a destination"
 date:   2015-04-14
 author: Jen Marley
 categories: announcements